 You will be fishing all day looking for that often short window when everything is right and the fish suddenly appear and are on the feed.
 Sometimes this window can last for hours, but most often it will be a short period of time where you need to make the most of your day.
 This window can change daily according to conditions so be prepared to spend more than ‘half hour down at the local’ if you want the result.

-I favour a fast 7wt like the Primal Raw for estuary work, and a reel with multiples lines.
+- Pack a reel with multiple spools and lines.
 In particular a long belly floater like the Airflo SuperFlo TRC, a fast intermediate and Di7 from the Forty Plus range and an Airflo Streamer Max shooting head for getting out there and getting deep quick.
 I’m likely to switch lines multiple times throughout the day

 It’s not blue ribbon water.
 You aren’t often likely to get that pristine, backcountry hike in, and you’ll probably need to swap that box of dries for a handful of big, meaty streamers.

 - Look for deeper shorelines.
-The difference between shin deep and thigh deep water can be all it takes to locate fish.
+The difference between shin-deep and thigh-deep water can be all it takes to locate fish.

 - Keep your eyes moving.
 Look for fish themselves, bow waves, movements or swirls.
 Often the days are calm and water clear, so be prepared to sight fish.

 - These fish move and so should you.
 Fish each spot slow and thoroughly, but keep walking and cover ground, particularly on new water.
 That high and dry patch of rocks over yonder may become the hotspot on the incoming tide.

 - Estuarine fish are apex hunters so land your streamer quite a ways in front/beyond the fish to avoid spooking them and to give yourself time to control your line and commence your retrieve.
 Trust me, they’ll notice it.